particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 If you are not using a battery, or using a battery of a different voltage, you should use a regulator to supply 3.7V to 4.2V at 2A.
 You may want to add additional bulk capacitors to handle the short, high current peak usage when the cellular modem is transmitting.

-If you are migrating from the BRN404X/BRN404/BRN402 make sure your VCC power supply provides sufficient current if you will be using the LTE Cat 1 with 2G/3G fallback version of the M SoM.
+If you are migrating from the BRN404X/BRN404/BRN402 make sure your VCC power supply provides sufficient current if you will be using the LTE Cat 1 with 2G/3G fallback version of the M-SoM.

 #### 3V3